Larian Studios: History

-Larian Studios developed Baldur's Gate 3, a role-playing video game for Microsoft Windows, macOS, Xbox Series X/S and PlayStation 5.
+Larian Studios developed Baldur's Gate 3, a role-playing video game for Microsoft Windows, GNU/Linux, macOS, Xbox Series X/S, and PlayStation 5.
 It is the third main game in the Baldur's Gate series, itself based on the Dungeons & Dragons tabletop role-playing system.
 It released in early access format on PC and Mac through Steam and GOG on 6 October 2020, with a full release on 3 August 2023.
 The game received universal acclaim and won many awards, including several Game of the Year awards such as from The Game Awards and the D.I.C.E.
 Awards.

 Following the release of Baldur's Gate 3, Larian began work on downloadable content for the title but canceled it.
 The studio considered making Baldur's Gate 4, but decided to instead work on a new project.
 When asked if the new project would be Divinity: Original Sin 3, Vincke could neither confirm nor deny.
-He did, however, say it will be "different than what you think it is" but that it's "still familiar."
+He did, however, say it will be "different than what you think it is" but that it's "still familiar".
+As of December 2025 it has been confirmed that this game is Divinity.